ElhNour/Web-scraping_Skaalab/README.md

 # Web-scraping_Skaalab
+1- You should first execute npm i in the terminal to install all dependencies.<br>
-install Puppeteer package using npm or yarn run the project using this command : node filename.js
+2- run the scripts using this command : node filename.js